Sersi: Origins and early history

 Sersi is a fourth-generation member of the Eternals, an evolutionary offshoot of the human race.
 She is the daughter of the Eternals Helios and Perse and was probably born in Olympia, Greece, sometime after the Great Cataclysm that destroyed the continents of Atlantis and Lemuria during an extended ice age known as the Hyborean Age.
 At a young age, Sersi differed from her fellow Eternals in her desire to live among humans.
 Sersi first met Captain America, who had travelled back in time, during her time in ancient Mesopotamia.
-Although Sersi still had the appearance of a child at this time, she was already thousands of years old.

 A few thousand years later, Sersi was based in ancient Greece, where she met the poet Homer, who would later write one of the earliest works in Western literature, The Odyssey.
-Sersi was based upon the mythological figure Circe, who lived on Aeaea, an island in the Aegean Sea, and turned Odysseus' men into pigs.

-Under the name of Circe, Sersi also imprisoned the imps in Pandora's box in ancient times.
+Sersi served as inspiration for Homer's character Circe.
+Under the name of Circe, Sersi imprisoned the imps in Pandora's box.

-Unlike the majority of her fellow Eternals who stay in hidden cities, Sersi revels in her humanity.
+Unlike the majority of her fellow Eternals, who stay in hidden cities, Sersi revels in her humanity.
 Except for the Forgotten One, she has lived amongst humans more than any other Eternal.
 This includes various places of historical importance like Nero's Rome and Camelot, the court of King Arthur, where she helped Merlin the magician defeat an impostor who had usurped his position.
 Sersi also fought alongside Thor in the Viking Siege of Paris, although he was not aware of this.
 She has been a dancer, actress, stage magician, hedonist and adventurer.